Vortex-Cloud-Gaming/Update/README.md

 * Disk space - 10 GB free space.

 ## Vortex revolutionary tools and technologies provide the most comfortable and affordable cloud gaming.
-### Don't waste money on gaming hardware.
-You can play all demanding PC games on any device you choose.
-Potato PC?
-Mac Computer?
-Android phone?
-It’s easy with Vortex, the cloud gaming solution!
-Play your favorite games online on all your devices with just one subscription!
-#

 -------------

 ## Example of code issuance after installation.